google-deepmind/mujoco/doc/overview.rst

    of the joints when the model is in its initial configuration.
 In our earlier example the elbow was created in a bent configuration at 90° angle.
 But MuJoCo does not know what an elbow is, and so by default it treats this joint configuration as having numeric value of 0.
-We can override the default behavior and specify that the initial configuration corresponds to 90°, using the ref attribute of :ref:`joint <joint>`.
+We can override the default behavior and specify that the initial configuration corresponds to 90°, using the ref attribute of :ref:`joint <body-joint>`.
 The reference values of all joints are assembled into the vector ``mjModel.qpos0``.
 Whenever the simulation is reset, the joint configuration ``mjData.qpos`` is set to ``mjModel.qpos0``.
 At runtime the joint position vector is interpreted relative to the reference pose.
 In particular, the amount of spatial transformation applied by the joints is ``mjData.qpos -